Last Updated: 10am - Monday 4th May 2020

 The COVID-19 outbreak presents a constantly moving picture and information and advice from Government can change very quickly.
 For all the very latest Government information on COVID-19 and guidance for businesses, please visit the UK Government website, the Scottish Government website, the Welsh Government website or the Northern Irish Government website.

-The information above is kept under continuous review and is updated hourly.
+The information above is kept under continuous review and is updated daily.